Baojun KiWi EV

-The Baojun E300 or Baojun Kiwi EV, is a battery electric city car manufactured by SAIC-GM-Wuling (SGMW) since 2017 under the Baojun brand.
+The Baojun KiWi EV is a battery electric city car manufactured by SAIC-GM-Wuling (SGMW) since 2020 under the Baojun brand.
 It is a four-seater car with two doors and a hatch at the rear.

 History

 SAIC-GM-Wuling showed the first pictures of the vehicle in the cubic design in December 2019.
 At that time, it was still announced as a new energy vehicle (NEV).
 The microcar had its public premiere in January 2020 in Guangxi.
 The E300 series has been sold in China since May 2020.
 In August 2021, the E300 was updated and relaunched as the Baojun KiWi EV.

 The car is offered as a shorter E300 with two or three seats or as a longer E300 Plus with four seats.

 Specifications

 The Baojun E300 has a synchronous fixed ratio gearbox and rear-motor, rear-wheel-drive layout, generating 40 kW of maximum power and 150 Nm of maximum torque.
 It has a top speed of 100 km/h and supports DC fast charging, enabling it to be fully charged in one hour.
 The top-of-the-line version of the E300 Plus is equipped with a 31.9 kWh battery and an NEDC range of 305 km.

 Suspension is a McPherson independent suspension and double wishbone independent suspension design.